-- 10.1 If unlawful harassment, discrimination, sexual assault, and/or retaliation occurred in violation of Board Policies 3410, Unlawful Discrimination, and 3430, Prohibition of Harassment, 3540, Sexual Assaults and Other Sexual Misconduct, and this procedure, the District shall take disciplinary action against the accused and any other remedial action it determines to be appropriate.
+- 10.1 If unlawful harassment, discrimination and/or retaliation occurred in violation of Board Policies 3410, Unlawful Discrimination, and 3430, Prohibition of Harassment, and this procedure, the District shall take disciplinary action against the accused and any other remedial action it determines to be appropriate.
 The action will be prompt, effective, and commensurate with the severity of the offense.
-If discipline is imposed, the nature of the discipline will not be communicated to the complainant except to the degree permitted in student disciplinary actions for sexual assault/physical abuse charges under Education Code, section 76234. - 10.2 Disciplinary actions against faculty, staff, and students (up to and including discharge, expulsion, or termination of contract) will conform to all relevant statutes, regulations, personnel policies and procedures, including the provisions of any applicable collective bargaining agreement. - 10.3 The District shall also take reasonable steps to protect the complainant from further harassment, and/or discrimination, and to protect the complainant and witnesses from retaliation as a result of communicating the complaint and/or assisting in the investigation.
+If discipline is imposed, the nature of the discipline will not be communicated to the complainant. - 10.2 Disciplinary actions against faculty, staff, and students (up to and including discharge, expulsion, or termination of contract) will conform to all relevant statutes, regulations, personnel policies and procedures, including the provisions of any applicable collective bargaining agreement. - 10.3 The District shall also take reasonable steps to protect the complainant from further harassment, and/or discrimination, and to protect the complainant and witnesses from retaliation as a result of communicating the complaint and/or assisting in the investigation.
 The District shall take reasonable steps to ensure the confidentiality of the investigation and to protect the privacy of all parties to the extent possible without impeding the District's ability to investigate and respond effectively to the complaint. - 10.4 Employees should be aware that if they engage in unlawful discrimination, such acts are outside the course and scope of their employment and may result in personal liability to the employee.